 "Instrument of Incorporation" means the instrument of incorporation of the Company as amended from time to time.

-"Investment Manager" means any entity as is appointed by the ACD to act as the investment manager of a Sub-fund from time to time as noted in Appendix I.
+"Investment Manager" means Aspen Advisers Limited or such other entity as is appointed to act as the investment manager of the Company from time to time.

 "IOSCO" means the International Organisation of Securities Commissions.